atsaloli/cicd/PITCHME.md

 ---
 ## Introducing GitLab CI/CD

-GitLab comes with an add-on componet called Runner Server which provides runners (runners run builds, tests and deploys when new code is committed or integrated).
+GitLab comes with an add-on package called Runner Server which provides runners.
+Simply put, a runner is what runs the tests.
+Runners can run build jobs, test jobs, and deploy jobs.
+Or actually any kind of job!
+More on this later.

-Runner Server integrates with GitLab Server.

 ---